The Story of Quanz Auto Body in Albuquerque, New Mexico

 Become Part of the Family

-If you have a passion for making it better, consider joining the Quanz Auto Care team.
+If you have a passion for making it better, consider joining the Quanz Auto Body team.
 Contact us to find out about available positions and job requirements.

-Quanz Auto Care has been making it better since 1980!
+Quanz Auto Body has been making it better since 1980!

 Call us for collision repair and mechanical service you can trust.